chetgpt/Tiktok-Scraper/README.md

 # CHETGPT: It's a tool to get tiktok comments, the best result so far is 1-10% of the total comments for 1k above and around 50% for below 100 comments.
 The main problem for me is getting the rest of the comments.
+TIKTOK BOT COMMENT CONTINUE LATER.py seems promising, but right now i want to focus on extraction rather than insertion, hope you get my intention.

 # BY CHATGPT